raynamharris/SWC_blogs/2016-12-13-yearinreview-harris.md

 category: ["Steering Committee", "Software Carpentry Foundation", "Election 2016"]
 ---

+# A year in review
+I want to thank you for giving me the prilege to serve on the Software Carpentry Steering Committee.
+Here is a very brief recap of the year.
+Click this link to read my 2017 election post.

-## I previous wrote that I would focus on these topics in 2017:
+## A year ago, I said I would focus my efforts on:

 1. integrating data from the mentoring and debriefing sessions with the assessment surveys to understand the degree of workshop effectiveness